herewithme/redmine-watchers-textinput/README.md

 ### How to install ?

-Just copy the "watchers_textinput" folder to your plugins directory and activate.
+Just copy the "redmine_watchers_textinput" folder to your plugins directory and activate.